- Define family engagement.

 Model Welcoming Families

-Begin by thinking about what it might mean for families and new parents to consider your program for their child.
-Families often experience uncertainties and feel scared when seeking a child development or school-age program for their child.
+Begin by thinking about what families and looking for when they are considering your program for their child.
+Families often experience uncertainties and a wide-range of emotions when seeking a child development or school-age program for their child.
 You can do the following to help staff members support families during this sensitive time:

 - Invite families to visit before their child’s start date.
-Be present to answer questions about the program’s curriculum and programming.
+Be present to answer questions about the program and curriculum.

 - Encourage staff members to send families a personal welcome note to each child who starts in the program.
-Provide the stationary and make sure staff members have protected time to write the notes.
+Provide materials and make sure staff members have protected time to write the notes.

 - Share information with families about how they can participate in the program.
 Work with management and a family advisory group to brainstorm ways families might enjoy being involved.